opendevsecops/guide-aws-hacking/README.md

 docker run opendevsecops/gitleaks --config=/run/configs/aws-enum.toml --github-org=target --exclude-forks -v
 ```

+> NOTE: Gitleaks is great but it is a memory hog.
+Sounds like something that could be automated with pownjs.

+#### Docker Hub

+It is worth checkout the target docker hub.
+If the image is not built with a public Dockerfile there is a chance it may container some interesting artifacts.
+You will be surprised how many time this actually happens.

+There are no known tools to automate this process at present.

+> NOTE: Sounds like something that can be done with pownjs.

+#### NPM, Gem, Maven, Etc.

+Companies who use AWS tend to have very diverse software stacks.
+It is not too uncommon to find references to AWS artifacts in package repositories (especially old ones).

+There are no known tools to automate this process at present.

+> NOTE: Sounds like something that can be done with pownjs or perhaps build custom solutions with the language that is supported by the package manager.

+#### Mobile Apps

+Mobile apps often contain more than they should like header files, readmes, configuration files and more.
+Some developers do not know how to slice (conditionally compile) their soure code such as it does not contain sensitive debug/testing information which often could lead to revealing some interesting aspects about the target including AWS account information and secrets.

 #### Search Engines

 Needless to say, the target organisation may already disclouse this information somewhere such as GitHub, Stackoverflow, etc. Some basic searches could produce fruitful results:

 ```
 "arn:aws:" target
+".amazonaws.com" target
 ```

 #### Web Sites